Akkodis/mec-platform/README.md

 ## Introduction

-This repository contains the components of the 5GMETA MEC Platform which servers the third-parties to request the deployment of  their pipelines  to handle specific data-types.
+This repository contains the components of the 5GMETA MEC Platform which allows third-parties to request the deployment of  their pipelines  to handle specific data-types.
 This repo includes:
  - source codes of the MEC Platform API server and MEC platform applications (LCCAM, Data Quality, etc.)
  - the scripts to deploy the 5GMETA MEC Platform

 The architecture of the MEC Platform is illustrated  by the figure below: